ej0cl6/TextEE/data/preprocessing/geneva/README.md

 ## GENEVA

-GENEVA dataset comes from ACL 2023 paper [GENEVA: Benchmarking Generalizability for Event Argument Extraction with Hundreds of Event Types and Argument Roles](https://aclanthology.org/2023.acl-long.203.pdf).
+The GENEVA dataset comes from ACL 2023 paper [GENEVA: Benchmarking Generalizability for Event Argument Extraction with Hundreds of Event Types and Argument Roles](https://aclanthology.org/2023.acl-long.203.pdf).
 GENEVA extends MAVEN into the event argument extraction task.
 Our splits are generated with the complete data released as part of their work.

 ### Preprocessing Steps